 - Psychological treatment to address factors like stress and anxiety that may be contributing to your back pain

 Do You Have High Expectations for Surgery?

 Getting minimally invasive back surgery doesn’t necessarily mean your pain will automatically stop.
 Talk to your doctor to get an idea of what’s realistic for your specific type of back pain.
 Research suggests patients with high expectations tend to be more disappointed with their outcome than those who expect better functioning rather than an outright “cure.”

 Even when chronic pain is involved, back surgery is a last resort unless there is a medical emergency.
 You’ll likely have time to explore other nonsurgical options for relief, including epidural steroid injections and “out of the mainstream” treatments like chiropractic manipulation and acupuncture that are considered safe when performed by qualified practitioners.

-Take the time to schedule a consultation with Dr. Hamid Mir and find out if you need surgery or a nonsurgical treatment to alleviate your chronic pain.
-Call 949-860-7498 today to speak with a friendly representative.
+Take the time to schedule a consultation with a spine surgeon in Orange, CA like Dr. Hamid Mir M.D. and find out if you need surgery or a nonsurgical treatment to alleviate your chronic pain.
+Call (949) 688-1216 today to speak with a friendly representative.